michiruf/laravel-ide-helper-companion/README.md

 php artisan ide-helper-companion --throttle=10
 ```
 will execute the command only every 10 seconds, and also will retry the current execution after 10 seconds.
+Append `--pint` automatically run pint after annotation and so to ensure pint is not permanently conflicting with the
+generated code.

 ### Example file watcher for WSL and laravel sail